2016-2017 APPLICATION FOR ADMISSION

 You should arrange for official transcripts from all high schools and colleges attended as well as required test scores to be sent to the appropriate community college admissions office.

-If you have additional questions about the C&CP program, please see your high school counselor.
-You may also find that
+If you have additional questions about the CCP program, please see your high school counselor or visit the NC Career & College Promise website

 High School Transcripts